CompactMods/CompactMachines/README.md

 State of the mod
 ================

-It is still in beta and might screw your worlds, though it is unlikely.
+Current testing shows the mod is quite stable - at least no major bug reports in the last weeks.
+It still might screw your worlds, though it is unlikely.
 I might also add some world breaking stuff later on, but you will be warned if that should happen.
 Also unlikely though.
-This mod is in an early stage and I expect a few bugs here and there, feedback is much appreciated on the GitHub issue tracker.
+This mod is still in beta and I expect a few bugs here and there, feedback is much appreciated on the GitHub issue tracker.
 As are pull requests obviously :)